Strumenta/tylasu-tutorial/README.md

 });
 ```

 This is the standard pipeline for a parser.
-It reads the code from a character stream, the lexer transforms it to a stream of tokens and finally the parser transforms the tokens into a tree of structured content.
+It reads the code from a character stream, the lexer transforms it into a stream of tokens and finally the parser transforms the tokens into a tree of structured content.

 We should now see errors and parse trees printed on the browser's developer console.
 We can confirm that when the code is valid JSON we get no errors:

 ![Errors in devtools](docs/image-3.png)

-## 4. Visualize the issues over the code
+## 4. Showing issues over the code

 If you have played with the ANTLR parser, you may have noticed that neither the errors nor the resulting tree are very friendly.
 The trees are hard to mutate, and the nodes' information is tied to the grammar, rather than to what they represent.
 This is where our last piece comes in: [Tylasu].

-[Tylasu] is an open source package to create and process beautiful abstract syntax trees (ASTs for short).
+[Tylasu] s an open-source package to create and process beautiful abstract syntax trees (ASTs for short).
 It provides utilities to model nodes, their relationships, and transformations between them.
 It simplifies the creation of parsers to enable the development of sophisticated language engineering tools on top, like compilers or editors.

 Let's see how it can help us show friendly errors in the editor.
 First, we install the `@strumenta/tylasu` package and modify the `bundle` script one last time to enable proper browser support: